rsapkf/42/docs/open-source-software.md

   - [sumatrapdfreader/sumatrapdf](https://github.com/sumatrapdfreader/sumatrapdf) - SumatraPDF reader.
   - [cairoshell/cairoshell](https://github.com/cairoshell/cairoshell) - Cairo is a customizable, intuitive desktop environment for Windows.
   - [microsoft/terminal](https://github.com/microsoft/terminal) - The new Windows Terminal, and the original Windows console host - all in the same place!.
+  - [felixse/FluentTerminal](https://github.com/felixse/FluentTerminal) - A Terminal Emulator based on UWP and web technologies.
   - [chocolatey/choco](https://github.com/chocolatey/choco) - The package manager for Windows.
   - [microsoft/PowerToys](https://github.com/microsoft/PowerToys) - Windows system utilities to maximize productivity.
   - [lukesampson/scoop](https://github.com/lukesampson/scoop) - A command-line installer for Windows.
   - [microsoft/calculator](https://github.com/microsoft/calculator) - Windows Calculator: A simple yet powerful calculator that ships with Windows.
   - [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of files to many supported destinations you can choose from.
   - [rainmeter/rainmeter](https://github.com/rainmeter/rainmeter) - Desktop customization tool for Windows.
+  - [henrypp/simplewall](https://github.com/henrypp/simplewall) - Simple tool to configure Windows Filtering Platform (WFP) which can configure network activity on your computer.

 - Forums/Sites
   - (GitLab) [gitlab-org/gitter](https://gitlab.com/gitlab-org/gitter) - Gitter is a community for software developers.